AhmedOsman101/Obsidian/src/College/Python/Sections/SectionTwo.md

 (num) = 5 # Not valid, contains special characters
 int = 5 # Not valid, `int` is a reserved word (keyword) 2Teams = 5 # Not valid, starts with a number
+$Teams = 5 # Not valid, starts with a special character
 ```

 ## Variables in Python